 Nikki did not have all of these.
 She did have #1, 2, 3, 4, and 6.
 She could have had #7 and 8 without my knowledge.

 I was lucky.
 The tube that they used to untwist her stomach worked.
 They did not need to do surgery.
 They warned me that once a dog has bloat, they are prone to have a repeat episode.
 Nikki never had another episode of bloat.
 We were very fortunate.
 I could afford her care at the time and she recovered.
 Many people cannot afford the vet bill and dogs die from this.
 Most vets offer financing plans; but if you can't qualify for one of these and don't have a few thousand dollars in savings, it can be really devastating.

 If you have a large breed dog with a deep chest, there are some precautions that are advised to help prevent this terrible medical emergency.
 Slow feeder bowl are a must for dogs that gobble up their food.
 They look like a maze in a bowl.
+I will link to an example on my resources and gear page.
 Don't let them drink too quickly either for the same reason.
 Keep your dog calm after meals.
 Don't take them out for exercise right after a meal and especially don't encourage them to roll around on their backs.
 Don't send your large dogs out to the backyard after a meal where they can chase squirrels and birds away from your watchful eyes.
 If you let them outside right after a meal, go with them.
 If they get bloat, you need to be able to rush them to a doctor immediately.
 If they are alone, they could have trouble and you might not notice it in time if they are outside alone.
 Even in the mildest cases of bloat, dogs can die if not treated immediately.
 Some veterinarians recommend dogs that are predisposed to this have preventative surgery that attaches their stomach in a way so that it cannot twist again.
 This surgery is called gastropexy.